ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ![Concatenate](img/dm-concatination.gif "Aggregate multiple input fields")

 ### Map the arrays
 To convert from one array type to another, you can simply map the input array to the output array.
 If the arrays are compatible, they will be connected with a blue line.
-If they are not compatible, the connecting line will appear in red.
+If they are incompatible, the connecting line will appear in red.

 >**Info:** You can use Ballerina query support to convert one array type to another.
 To use a query in a Data Mapper, you can select the array by clicking on it.
 Then, it will provide you with several buttons.
 Click the code action button (bulb sign) and select **Convert to query**.
 Then, the Data Mapper will convert the mapping to a query.
 Then, move into the query and do the mapping between the array types.